UCL-MIRSG/terraform-harvester-modules/README.md

 # terraform-harvester-modules

-A terraform module for installing k3s on harvester VMs.

-## Usage

-This repository provides two Terraform modules for deploying infrastructure on
+Terraform modules for deploying virtual machines and [k3s](https://k3s.io/) clusters on Harvester.
-Harvester:

-### Virtual Machine Module
+## Virtual Machine Module

 The `virtual-machine` module allows you to create and manage virtual machines on Harvester.
 Example usage: